 The systems list contains the name and location (city, State, and ZIP Code) of each health system we identified through the process outlined above.
-In addition, we provide the numbers of total physicians, primary care physicians, outpatient centers, and hospitals (see Table III.3).
+In addition, we provide the numbers of total physicians, primary care physicians, nurse practitioners, physician assistants, outpatient centers, and hospitals (see Table III.3).